 Definitely a challenge, not just battling the heat but also finding the right school in Khartoum and that's while you're still in the air-conditioned airport.
-Once out in the blazing sun, you may even be grateful that you don’t have to traipse round dozens of alternative international schools.
+Once out in the blazing sun, you may even be grateful that there are so few international schools and you don’t have to traipse round dozens, in a state of melting misery.

 However, don’t let the climate deter you; hundreds of expat families have paved the way ahead of you and have come out of Khartoum with an appreciation of the land and the people—and a new appreciation of central air conditioning as well!

 At present, as in many other countries there are dozens of billboards (same blurb, different city) advertising terrific sounding “English” schools.
 But with a little more exploration, the majority of these turn out to be schools for local Sudanese who want to learn English.
 The teachers are not necessarily native English speakers and the curriculum is mainly in Arabic with a few English classes on the side.

 So, if you are a parent moving to Sudan with your school-aged children, try and have as many conversations as possible with other parents - preferably before you even think of booking a ticket - and you will soon find out that although international schools are very thin on the ground - basically two or maybe three that have more than a tiny percentage of children from different nationalities.

 First, take into consideration the transportation issues, as Khartoum is a sprawling city with heavy traffic and you will have to arrange for your children to get to and from school.
 Public transportation is not reliable, and only one school, Khartoum International Community School, offers a school bus service.